Top-down space survival sandbox

 What you stockpile stays in the world.
 What you build can be raided.
 Factions, broken automation, pirates, and other players all push on the same universe at the same time.

-Salvage, refine, build, defend, raid, move.
+Mine, refine, build, automate, defend, raid.

 Why Click Now